 With a gift of a remainder interest, you and your beneficiaries continue to own the land.
 At the end of a so-called measuring life (typically yours or the life of a family member, title and control of the property automatically transfers to Conserving Carolina.
 As is the case with any proposed gift of land to the Conservancy, we must consult with the owner to learn the intent behind the gift, and the owner’s expectations for future outcomes for the land.

 The donation of a remainder interest offers several advantages:

-- The donors continue to use and enjoy the property throughout their lifetimes.
+- You can continue to own, use, and enjoy the property during her lifetime.

 Bequest and Living Trust